Wheaton College Graduate Fellowships

 Helen & Irma Wieand Fellowship:

 Established in 1961 by Professor Helen Wieand Cole, a member of the Classics Department from 1911 to 1915 and from 1918 to 1925, Trustee from 1936 to 1965 and second wife of President Samuel Valentine Cole.
-This grant is open the current seniors and any Wheaton graduate provides further education in the humanities.
+This grant is open to current seniors and any Wheaton graduate who is pursuing a post-graduate education in the humanities.
+Examples of classes commonly listed in humanities departments include the classics, modern languages, history, philosophy, religion, the arts and literature.
+Social sciences (such as anthropology) also can be included.

 Phi Beta Kappa:

-The Wheaton Chapter of Phi Beta Kappa awards 3 scholarships yearly for graduate study, though not for professional schools.
+The Wheaton Chapter of Phi Beta Kappa awards 3 scholarships yearly for graduate study, though not for MSW, JD, MD, PsyD.
 The amounts are between $4,000 and $5,000.
 Applicants do not need to be a member of Phi Beta Kappa in order to apply.

 1) The Phi Beta Kappa Scholarship, which has been awarded annually since 1934, is open to current seniors and to any graduate entering the first or second year of study leading to a master’s or doctor’s degree.